Fair Trade & Organic Coconut Palm Sugar

 Coconut Palm Sugar Fair Trade & Organic from Kulon Progo is also the first to be certified Fair Trade by IMO Switzerland according to the standards of the Fair For Life – Social Responsibility program from IMO Switzerland

 Although the names are used interchangeably, Palm Sugar, Aren Palm Sugar and Coconut Palm Sugar are not the same.
 Palm Sugar commonly comes from the Palmyra Palm Tree (Borassus flabellifer) or Sugar Palm, Aren Palm Sugar comes from the Aren Palm Tree (Arenga pinnata) and Coconut Palm Sugar comes from the Coconut Palm Tree (Cocos nucifera).
 All are produced from the sweet, watery sap that drips from cut flower buds.

-For Aliet Green Coconut Palm Sugar Fair Trade & Organic, a Coconut Farmer must climb his Coconut Palm Trees at least two times a day to harvest the sap (Neera/Toddy), since no additives are used to prevent the fermentation of the sap.
-In average Coconut Palm Sugar Farmers climb up and down the coconut tree up to 25 m within 3-2 minutes, between 40 to 100 times a day, depending on the number of Coconut Trees owned by the Farmer.
+For Aliet Green’s Fair Trade & Organic Coconut Palm Sugar, a Coconut Farmer must climb his Coconut Palm Trees at least two times a day to harvest the sap (Neera/Toddy).
+In average Coconut Palm Sugar Farmers climb up and down the coconut tree up to 25 m within 3-2 minutes, between 40 to 100 times a day, depending on the number of Coconut Trees harvested by the Farmer.